Complete IRS & State Tax Levy Guide to Resolving Levies

 The IRS allows taxpayers to set up installment agreements.
 If you choose this option, you will be able to make monthly payments on your taxes.
 Setting up an installment agreement can reduce a failure to pay penalty imposed by the IRS, but you will still be responsible for interest accrued over the length of the installment plan.
 However, as long as you make your payments on time and pay the required amount each month, the IRS rarely engages in collection activities, such as imposing liens or levies.

 You can choose to submit an offer in compromise.
-According to information released in the 2018 IRS Data Book, the IRS accepted 40.7% of offers in compromise during the 2018 fiscal year.
+According to information released in the 2021 IRS Data Book, the IRS accepted 30.7% of Offers in Compromise during the 2021 fiscal year.
 However, submitting an offer in compromise can be complicated.
 It is a good idea to consult with a tax professional before taking this action.
-The IRS most likely will not levy assets while they are reviewing an offer in compromise application.
+The IRS most likely will not levy assets while they are reviewing an Offer in Compromise application.
 However, you must submit the offer before the levy starts.
 If you submit the offer after the levy has started, it will not stop the levy.
 If the IRS accepts your offer, all collection activity will cease.

 Another option is to file for Innocent Spouse Relief.
-This only applies if the taxes owed is the sole responsibility of your current or former spouse.
-The IRS has strict qualifications for this option, which you can read more about in IRS Topic 205.
+This only applies if the taxes owed are the sole responsibility of your current or former spouse.
+The IRS has strict qualifications for this option, which you can read more with our detailed guide on innocent spouse relief

 If paying your taxes would create an extreme hardship, you may qualify for Currently Not Collectible (CNC).
 Pursuing this option requires you to submit all necessary documentation.
 The information needed will include financial records, that show that paying the full amount owed would create a financial hardship.